skafandri/skafandri.github.io/_posts/2018-01-19-dockerize a symfony application.markdown

 categories: symfony docker
 ---

 We are going to run the [Symfony demo application](https://github.com/symfony/demo) in a docker container.
-The main purpose of this guide is to show how you can do this step by step.
+The main purpose of this guide is to show how you can do it step by step.
 Afterwards, you must be able to dockerize any PHP application, or actually any application.

 If you haven't done it, start by installing [Docker](https://www.docker.com/community-edition).
 Even if you are not familiar with Docker, this guide is a good starting point to see how it works.

 Start by pulling the PHP image, running a container, and executing `bash` inside the PHP container.
-We can do this using a single command.
+You can do this with a single command.

 ````bash
 docker run -it php:fpm bash